ijnek/nao/nao_description/README.md

     mv -t ../  meshes/ texture/
     cd ../ && rm -rf tmp/

-## Environment

-Tested for ROS2 FOXY, on Ubuntu 20.04

 ## Using in a launch file

     file_path = os.path.join(